Video: Heart histology

 So we’re now going to start transitioning to the histology of the heart and the images that we’ll look throughout this tutorial will look similar to this one as we identify the various components of the heart as seen on a microscopic scale.
 And this slide shows us the wall of the left ventricle as well as the mitral valve, and we’ll identify these parts shortly.

 The first histological topic we’ll cover are the layers that make up the heart wall.
 We’ll work our way from external to internal, go through the following layers, and identify what can be observed at the microscopic level in histological slides.
 We’ll start with the epicardium, and within the epicardium, we’ll look at the mesothelium and subepicardial connective tissue.
 We’ll then move internally to the myocardium and have a look at the cardiac muscle within it.
-Next, we’ll look at the innermost layer, the endocardium, which is composed of three layers itself, and from external to internal, they are the subendocardial layer, the subendothelial layer, and finally the endocardiac endothelium.
+Next, we’ll look at the innermost layer, the endocardium, which is composed of four layers itself.
+From external to internal, they are the subendocardial layer, the myoelastic layer, the subendothelial layer, and finally the endocardiac endothelium.

 So let’s get started.